Azure/PyRIT/doc/setup/use_azure_sql_db.md

 ### Key Database Roles:

-1. **data_owner**: Provides full control over the Azure SQL Database.
+1. **db_owner**: Provides full control over the Azure SQL Database.
 Users with this role can create, modify, and delete database objects, manage security, and grant/revoke permissions to other users.
-2. **data_writer**: Allows users to insert, update, and delete data but does not permit modifying the database schema or managing users.
+2. **db_writer**: Allows users to insert, update, and delete data but does not permit modifying the database schema or managing users.
-3. **data_reader**: Grants read-only access to all tables and views in the database.
+3. **db_reader**: Grants read-only access to all tables and views in the database.

 ### Mapping Entra ID Users to Database Roles

 To grant users access to the database, you must map them to the appropriate role.
-Developers/maintainers should be assigned the `data_owner` role, while operators can be assigned the `data_writer` role.
+Developers/maintainers should be assigned the `db_owner` role, while operators can be assigned the `db_writer` role.

 ### Example: Mapping Entra ID Users